World Trade Center (2001–present): Original complex and the September 11 attacks

 The original World Trade Center contained the Twin Towers (1 WTC and 2 WTC), which were the tallest buildings in the world after they opened on April 4, 1973.
 The other buildings in the complex included the Marriott World Trade Center (3 WTC), as well as 4 WTC, 5 WTC, 6 WTC, and 7 WTC.
 Despite high financial expectations for the original complex, it did not become profitable until the 1980s.
 On July 24, 2001, the Port Authority finalized an agreement that leased the complex to Larry Silverstein, who already owned 7 WTC.
 For $3.2 billion, Silverstein received the legal right to operate the complex and site for 99 years.
 At the time, the World Trade Center only had a few notable tenants, and Silverstein wanted to improve the complex to make it more attractive to potential tenants.

 These plans for improvement were never realized.
-On the morning of September 11, 2001, Al-Qaeda-affiliated hijackers flew two Boeing 767 jets into the Twin Towers in a coordinated act of terrorism.
+On the morning of September 11, 2001, al-Qaeda-affiliated hijackers flew two Boeing 767 jets into the Twin Towers in a coordinated act of terrorism.
 At 8:46 a.m.
-Eastern Time (ET), a team of five hijackers intentionally crashed American Airlines Flight 11 into the northern facade of the North Tower.
+Eastern Daylight Time (EDT), a team of five hijackers intentionally crashed American Airlines Flight 11 into the northern facade of the North Tower.
 At 9:03 a.m.
-ET, a second team of five hijackers intentionally crashed United Airlines Flight 175 into the southern facade of the South Tower.
+EDT, a second team of five hijackers intentionally crashed United Airlines Flight 175 into the southern facade of the South Tower.
 After burning for 56 minutes, the South Tower collapsed at 9:59 a.m.
 At 10:28 a.m., the North Tower collapsed, after burning for 102 minutes.
 The attacks on the World Trade Center killed 2,753 people.
 The resulting collapse caused structural failure in many of the surrounding buildings as well, and the entire complex was soon destroyed.

 The process of cleaning up and recovery at the World Trade Center site continued 24 hours a day over a period of eight months.
 Debris was transported from the World Trade Center site to Fresh Kills Landfill on Staten Island, where it was further sifted.
 Mayor Rudy Giuliani was tasked with coordinating the cleanup and recovery effort.
 On May 30, 2002, a ceremony was held to officially mark the end of the cleanup efforts.